 Start treating your business and marketing strategy like a part of your job and not a hobby.
 It’s as big a part in your success as being good at hairstyling.
 You don’t have to be the best hairstylist to be the busiest.
 Most human beings want to connect, be heard and inspired.
 And, once you can make your clients or potential new clients feel this way, you are golden.
 I like to refer to this as the know, like and trust factor.
 Once your potential new clients start getting to know you, they will start to like you and then trust you.
 Once you have reached trust, they are willing to invest larger, and you have a lifelong client.

-What You Can Start Doing About It
+What Can You Start Doing About It

 If you have your cosmetology license, you are an entrepreneur.
 You are responsible for yourself, continuing your education, and getting and keeping your clients.
 So, with this much competition these days, there is no better thing that you can do than educate yourself.
 If you won’t invest $1,000 into taking classes, don’t expect someone to pay $100 for a haircut.
 I believe that, to be the go-to hairstylist, it doesn’t just mean cool vibes on Instagram and pretty pictures; I believe that you have to have sound business skills in order to take care of your clients.